Kerram/Hathon-interpreter/README.md

-Simple (but first in the world) interpreter of Hathon language.
+Simple (but first in the world) interpreter of the Hathon language.

 Hathon is a pure functional language with syntax being a mix of Haskell (big part) and Python (smaller parts), hence the name.